 Sales growth can't occur without a well-documented sales process.

-That's why all last month we wrote and talked about the importance of documenting your company's tribal knowledge.
+That's why documenting your company's tribal knowledge is so important.
 Without it, you run the risk of losing out on different business opportunities.

 But, how do you start building a storehouse for tribal knowledge?
 And most importantly, how do you involve different departments in that process?